Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/doc/markdown/references/msg_Common_NotificationOptions.md

 ## Overview / Purpose

-Specifies options associated to a Notification
+Specifies options associated to a notification

 ## Class members